seancorfield/vscode-calva-setup/README.md

 * `ctrl-; shift+d` -- when a binding in `let` is highlighted (both the symbol and the expression to which it is bound), this creates a `def` so the symbol becomes available at the top level: useful for debugging parts of a function inside `let`.
 * `ctrl-; e` -- Clover's built-in disconnect (from the REPL).
 * `ctrl-; f` -- Clover's built-in load file.
-* `ctrl-; j` -- treat the var at the cursor (or the current selection) as a Java class or instance, lookup the Java API docs for it, and produce that URL (assumes the class is part of the Java Standard Library or that Google can find it!); attempts to `slurp` the URL and send the returned HTML via `tap>` in a metadata wrapper that should render into Portal (taps just the URL if the `slurp` fails).
+* `ctrl-; j` -- treat the var at the cursor (or the current selection) as a Java class or instance, lookup the Java API docs for it, and produce that URL (assumes the class is part of the Java Standard Library or that Google can find it!); also tries to open VS Code's Simple Browser to that URL; if you are using Portal, the URL string is `tap>`'d into that and you can `cmd-click` (macOS) on it to open an external browser.
 * `ctrl-; k` -- Clover's built-in clear console.
 * `ctrl-; shift+k` -- Clear Portal's history.
 * `ctrl-; n` -- send the current namespace (object) to `tap>` (my dot-clojure `dev.clj` customizes Portal to provide a list of public Vars).